 WordStream’s new and improved keyword research tool not only provides keyword ideas and search volume, it gives you the ability to filter by industry and country to get more targeted data.

-If you’ve got a Google AdWords account, then you’ve got access to Google’s free Keyword Planner.
-To navigate to this tool, log in to your AdWords account and click the “Tools” bar on the right.
+If you’ve got a Google Ads account, then you’ve got access to Google’s free Keyword Planner.
+To navigate to this tool, log in to your Google Ads account and click the “Tools” bar on the right.

 There are lots of ways to use Keyword Planner for keyword research.
 You can: